Boulder Community Acupuncture

 What is Community Acupuncture?

 Community style acupuncture takes acupuncture back to it's Asian roots where many are treated in a room together and at the same time.
 Some believe that treating multiple clients in the same setting increases the healing energy.
-With two rooms with four beds and 3 recliners, we are able to offer a low-cost sliding scale option (versus if we only treated one patient at a time).
-When you enter our clinic, you are in control of your process with our self check-in procedure, to picking your own treatment space.
+With three rooms with three beds and 3 recliners, we are able to offer a low-cost sliding scale option (versus if we only treated one person at a time).
 And you still receive the same individual attention as a smaller practice.

 Watch this short YouTube video to find out more...